Provence in Spring: Lavender Before the Crowds, Wine Before the Heat, and the Real Reason Those Hilltop Villages Exist

 GPS: 43.9190° N, 5.0510° E

-One of France's most famous markets, and for good reason.
-The town sits on an island in the Sorgue river, and the market fills every street and square with stalls selling everything from antiques to zucchini.
+One of France's most famous markets, and the reason is simple: the town is built on an island in the Sorgue river, and the market fills every street and square.
+Antiques, produce, fabrics, pottery, saucisson, tapenade, honey.
+The town is also France's antiques capital — serious dealers come here from Paris.

 Le Jardin du Quai